digital-chemistry-laboratory/morfeus/docs/sterimol.rst

 B\ :sub:`1` and B\ :sub:`5` can be described as the minimum and maximum rotational size of the substituent.
-They are defined as the shortest and longest vectors from atom 2 to a tangent plane of the vdW surface which are perpendicular to the L vector.
+They are defined as the shortest and longest vectors from atom 2 to a tangent plane of the vdW surface which are perpendicular to the L vector, respectively.

 Steriplus has been benchmarked against Paton's Sterimol_ package.
 Using exactly the same radii (Paton's modified Bondi), almost identical results are obtained.